772/german-leaf-quiz/README.md

 # german-leaf-quiz

-A German quiz that shows a picture of a leaf and eight answers.
-The image database is not included, yet!
+A German quiz that shows a picture of a leaf and eight possible answers.

 ![Question](example.png)

+Each image is a 1618x100 95% JPG.